Tom Barlow (American soccer)

-Tom Barlow (born July 8, 1995) is an American professional soccer player who plays as a forward for Major League Soccer club New York Red Bulls.
+Tom Barlow (born July 8, 1995) is an American professional soccer player who plays as a forward for Major League Soccer club Chicago Fire FC.

 Career

 Youth career

 Barlow grew up in St. Louis, Missouri and attended Chaminade College Preparatory School.
 He played college soccer for four years at the University of Wisconsin, scoring 23 goals in 78 matches.

 He also played in the PDL with Reading United, Des Moines Menace and Chicago FC United.
-He scored his first goal in the Lamar Hunt U.S. Open Cup against the Pittsburgh Riverhounds on May 17, 2017 in a 3–1 upset victory by Chicago.
+He scored his first goal in the Lamar Hunt U.S. Open Cup against the Pittsburgh Riverhounds on May 17, 2017, in a 3–1 upset victory by Chicago.

 New York Red Bulls II

 On January 19, 2018, Barlow was drafted in the second round of the 2018 MLS SuperDraft, by the New York Red Bulls.
 On March 15, 2018, he signed his first professional contract with New York Red Bulls II.
 On May 27, 2018, he scored his first goal for New York in a 4–1 victory over Indy Eleven.
 On August 25, 2018, Barlow recorded a second half hat-trick to help New York to a 4–4 draw with Charleston Battery after trailing 3–0 at halftime.
 On October 20, 2018, Barlow helped New York advance in the 2018 USL Playoffs, scoring the loan goal in a 1–0 victory over Charleston Battery.

 On March 9, 2019, Barlow scored two goals in a 3–1 victory over Swope Park Rangers in the first match of the season.
-On July 10, 2019, he scored two goals to help New York to a 4-3 victory over Bethlehem Steel.
+On July 10, 2019, he scored two goals to help New York to a 4–3 victory over Bethlehem Steel.
 He ended the season scoring 11 goals in 16 matches for the USL Championship squad in 2019.